-- We issued \$250 million of 3.50% notes due in 2023 in August 2013.
-Forward treasury lock agreements settled upon issuance of these notes effectively set the interest rate on these notes at a weighted-average fixed rate of 3.30%. - We issued \$250 million of 3.25% notes due in 2025 in November 2015.
+- We issued \$250 million of 3.25% notes due in 2025 in November 2015.
 Forward treasury lock agreements settled upon issuance of these notes effectively set the interest rate on these notes at a weighted-average fixed rate of 3.45%.
-The fixed interest rate on \$100 million of the 3.25% notes due in December 2025 was effectively converted to a variable rate by interest rate swaps through the notes maturity in 2025.
-Net interest payments are based on 3-month LIBOR plus 1.22% with an effective variable rate of 5.83% as of November 30, 2022. - We issued \$750 million of 3.40% notes due August 15, 2027 in August 2017.
+Separately, the fixed interest rate on \$100 million of the 3.25% notes due in December 2025 was effectively converted to a variable rate by interest rate swaps through the notes maturity in 2025.
+In 2023, we amended our \$100 million interest rate swaps such that, effective February 15, 2023, we now pay and receive at USD SOFR plus 1.487% (previously U.S. three-month LIBOR plus 1.22%).
+The effective variable rate was 6.94% as of November 30, 2023. - We issued \$750 million of 3.40% notes due August 15, 2027 in August 2017.
 Forward treasury lock agreements settled upon issuance of these notes effectively set the interest rate on these \$750 million notes at a weighted-average fixed rate of 3.44%.
-The fixed interest rate on \$250 million of the 3.40% notes due in August 2027 was effectively converted to a variable rate by interest rate swaps through the notes maturity in 2027.
-Net interest payments are based on 3-month LIBOR plus 0.685% with an effective variable rate of 5.29% as of November 30, 2022. - We issued \$500 million of 2.50% notes due April 15, 2030.
+Separately, the fixed interest rate on \$250 million of the 3.40% notes due in August 2027 was effectively converted to a variable rate by interest rate swaps through the notes maturity in 2027.
+In 2023, we amended our \$250 million interest rate swaps such that, effective February 15, 2023, we now pay and receive at USD SOFR plus 0.907% (previously U.S. three-month LIBOR plus 0.685%).
+The effective variable rate was 6.32% as of November 30, 2023. - We issued \$500 million of 2.50% notes due April 15, 2030.
 Forward treasury lock agreements settled upon issuance of these notes effectively set the interest rate on these \$500 million notes at a weighted-average fixed rate of 2.62%.
-The fixed interest rate on \$250 million of the 2.50% notes due in April 2030 was effectively converted to a variable rate by interest rate swaps through the notes maturity in 2030.
-Net interest payments are based on USD SOFR plus 0.684% with an effective variable rate of 4.94% as of November 30, 2022.
+Separately, the fixed interest rate on \$250 million of the 2.50% notes due in April 2030 was effectively converted to a variable rate by interest rate swaps through the notes maturity in 2030.
+Net interest payments are based on USD SOFR plus 0.684% with an effective variable rate of 6.13% as of November 30, 2023. - We issued \$500 million of 4.95% notes due April 15, 2033.
+Forward treasury lock agreements settled upon issuance of these notes effectively set the interest rate on these \$500 million notes at a weighted-average fixed rate of 5.00%.

 Commodity Risk - We purchase certain raw materials which are subject to price volatility caused by weather, market conditions, growing and harvesting conditions, governmental actions and other factors beyond our control.
-In 2022, our most significant raw materials were dairy products, pepper, onion, capsicums (red peppers and paprika), garlic, wheat products, vegetable oils, and vanilla.
+In 2023, our most significant raw materials were dairy products, pepper, onion, garlic, capsicums (red peppers and paprika), tomato products, salts, and wheat products.
 While future movements of raw material costs are uncertain, we respond to this volatility in a number of ways, including strategic raw material purchases, purchases of raw material for future delivery and customer price adjustments.
 We generally have not used derivatives to manage the volatility related to this risk.